SR&ED 101: What You Should Know

 • Overcome technological problems or use technologically advanced solutions to develop a new product or process, or improve an existing one

-To be clear, SRED-related work does not include activities like market or social sciences research, or the testing, quality control, or commercial production of materials, devices, or products.
+To be clear, SR&ED-related work does not include activities like market or social sciences research, or the testing, quality control, or commercial production of materials, devices, or products.

-In general, however, as long as your business is doing a “systematic investigation or search, through experiment or analysis, to advance science or technology,” the Canada Revenue Agency (CRA) says your project falls under the umbrella of SRED.
+In general, however, as long as your business is doing a “systematic investigation or search, through experiment or analysis, to advance science or technology,” the Canada Revenue Agency (CRA) says your project falls under the umbrella of SR&ED.

 You can read more about the type of eligible SR&ED work, but consulting with an eligibility expert is highly recommended.